 Skinner's corner three capped it off, pulling Harvard to within four at 28-24 with 3:38 to go in the second quarter.
 Harvard trailed 32-26 at the half.

-The Crimson found themselves down by 10 early in the second quarter, but Boehm went to work inside, scoring six straight points for Harvard, including a jab-step baseline jumper to get Harvard to within four points at 38-34 with 5:14 to go in the quarter.
+The Crimson found themselves down by 10 early in the third quarter, but Boehm went to work inside, scoring six straight points for Harvard, including a jab-step baseline jumper to get Harvard to within four points at 38-34 with 5:14 to go in the quarter.
 The Red Storm closed the quarter on a 9-2 run to push the lead back to double-digits before Harvard's big fourth quarter run.

 NOTES: Harvard made its fifth appearance in the WNIT over the past six seasons and the program's 13th postseason appearance overall…Harvard and St. John's have played four times, with the Red Storm owning a 3-1 advantage in the all-time series...All four games have been decided by seven points or less…With seven blocks, Harvard matched the single season team record (157, 1988-89) for blocks in a season.